DataTalksClub/datatalksclub.github.io/slack/guidelines.md

 * Relocation support
 * Possibility to work remotely

-And don't forget to include contain details and the link to the job description :)
+And don't forget to include contact details and the link to the job description :)

 Since we're a data community, please make sure the positions are related to data or to software development.